techindicium/dbt-bigquery-analytics/README.md

 This package allows you to easily monitor and manage your BigQuery query costs, identifying costly queries in order to enhance optimizing and resource saving.

+## Before creating a branch

+Pay attention, it is very important to know if your modification to this repository is a release (breaking changes), a feature (functionalities) or a patch(to fix bugs).
+With that information, create your branch name like this:

+- `release/<branch-name>`
+- `feature/<branch-name>`
+- `patch/<branch-name>`

+If branch is already made, just rename it _before passing the pull request_.

 # :running: Quickstart

 New to dbt packages?
 Read more about them [here](https://docs.getdbt.com/docs/building-a-dbt-project/package-management/).